Sunday, December 22, 2024

 "X-chromosome inactivation and its role in autoimmune susceptibility in females", Response to a minor excerpt in an overall solid article.

-Women have too much of a good thing: It's called the X chromosome.
+"The silence of the second X, Women have too much of a good thing: It's called the X chromosome.

 Throughout the mammalian kingdom, biological sex is determined by the presence, in every female cell, of two X chromosomes.
 Males cells pack just one X chromosome, paired with a much shorter one designated the Y chromosome.

 The stubby Y chromosome contains only a handful of active genes.
 It's quite possible to live a full life without a Y chromosome.
 In fact, more than half of the people on Earth -; women -; lack Y chromosomes and do just fine.
-But no mammalian cell, male or female, can survive without at least one copy of the X chromosome, which holds many hundreds of active protein-specifying genes.
+But no mammalian cell, male or female, can survive without at least one copy of the X chromosome, which holds many hundreds of active protein-specifying genes."

 "The stubby Y chromosome contains only a handful of active genes.",